Ethylene Generator Operating Instructions

-Our process of ethylene production is controlled by a mini-computer inside of each generator.
+Our process of ethylene production is controlled by a mini-computer inside of each ethylene generator.
 It is intelligently engineered to regulate the conversion of Ethy-Gen® II and allows calculated and small amounts to enter the heated catalyst chamber.
-This precise control permits the generator to continuously emit ethylene…the “trickle” method as the ripening industry refers to it, for better, uniform fruit ripening.
-The result is a machine that is reliable, robust and safe, while creating enough ethylene to ripen tons of fruit.
+This precise control permits the ethylene generator to continuously emit ethylene…the “trickle” method as the ripening industry refers to it, for better, uniform fruit ripening.
+The result is a machine that is reliable, robust and safe while creating enough ethylene to ripen tons of fruit.

-What generator setting should I use?
+What ethylene generator setting should I use?

-It entirely depends upon four factors:
+This entirely depends on four factors: